truthtellingstudy/beautiful-jekyll/contact.md

 ### Acknowledgments

 Johannes Abeler thanks the ESRC for financial support under grant ES/K001558/1.
-Daniele Nosenzo thanks the University of Nottingham for for financial support.
+Daniele Nosenzo thanks the University of Nottingham for financial support.

 We thank Martin Hadley for programming the interactive graphs.